NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/How-does-it-work.page.md

 ### Find a Service

 The BaRS referral process as shown above does not include guidance on how a user should determine if a referral to Pharmacy is appropriate for the patient.
-It is the responsibility of the referring organisaton to ensure patients are pre-screened by GP Practice staff (care navigators or clinicians) prior to beginning the referral process, using their own judgement or an appropriate triage tool.
+It is the responsibility of the referring organisation to ensure patients are pre-screened by GP Practice staff (care navigators or clinicians) prior to beginning the referral process, using their own judgement or an appropriate triage tool.

 #### Directory of Services API